indygreg/PyOxidizer/README.rst

 Only Python 3.7 is currently supported.
 Support for older Python 3 releases is possible.
 But the project author hopes we only need to target the latest/greatest Python release.

-There is not yet support for controlling which Python C extensions are linked into the final binary.
-Not all applications need every Python C extension and removing C extensions could result in smaller binaries.
-There are also licensing concerns with some extensions (``gdbm`` and ``readline`` are GPL version 3).

-There is not yet support for filtering which ``.py`` and ``.pyc`` files make it into the final binary.
-This is relatively trivial to implement.

 The TOML config files and how crates are built needs some work.